BAJAJ ASSET MANAGEMENT LIMITED.

 Interest income

-Capital gains tax based on holding period
+Tax rate based on the holding period

 Sovereign gold bonds vs gold ETFs vs physical gold